Lemoncode/pragmatic-drag-and-drop-tutorial-typescript/01-simple-kanban/03-drop-column/README.md

 Let's now use this function in the container:

-Note that in the `useEffect`, we specify that it triggers as a dependency when `kanbanContent` changes.
+Note that in the `useEffect`, we specify that it gets triggered when `kanbanContent` changes.
 We do this to avoid working with outdated `kanbanContent` data, ensuring proper updates.

 _./src/kanban/kanban.container.tsx_